 Occasionally when we do decide to stay in we will cook dinner together.
 Cooking together is not something we normally do.
 To be honest, I’m a little territorial in my kitchen and a little bossy with my cooking.
 I can’t help it, I like things done a certain way!

 An ingredient that is commonly used in Thai food is fish sauce.
+It’s a liquid condiment that’s made from fermented fish or krill.
 If you’ve never used it, it smells and tastes exactly like what you would expect, fishy.
 On it’s own it’s pretty repulsive, but when added into a dish like this chicken stir fry it adds great depth of flavor.

 If you don’t have the fish sauce or just can’t get over the fishy smell and taste, feel free to leave it out and replace it with soy sauce.
 Try date night in for a change of pace and instead of ordering takeout, try cooking together.
 It might just turn into your new favorite way to spend a Saturday night!